StbJava/StbImageJava/README.md

 It goes through every image file in the specified folder and tries to load it 10 times with StbImageJava, then 10 times with ljwgl-stb(which is JNI wrapper over native stb_image.h).
 Then it compares whether the results are byte-wise similar and also calculates loading times.
 Also it sums up and reports loading times for each method.

-I've used it over following set of images: https://github.com/StbSharp/TestImages The results are similar for both methods(except a few 16-bit PNGs and PSDs that arent supported yet by StbImageJava).
+I've used it over following set of images: https://github.com/StbSharp/TestImages The byte-wise comprarison results are similar for both methods(except a few 16-bit PNGs and PSDs that arent supported yet by StbImageJava).
-And performance comparison result is:
+And performance comparison results are:
 ```
 13 -- Total StbJava Loading From memory Time: 23915 ms
 13 -- Total Stb.Native Loading From memory Time: 18547 ms